anna-khodyka/home-work-16/README.md

     $ pytest --cov-config=.coveragerc --cov-report html:cov_html --cov=../

 Pylint used for check through the code.
 From initial rank = -4.5 for the whole Project, the final Pylint rank reached at 10.0.
-Some warnings was disabled (fore example 'not grouping import', to-few-methodsa ).
+Some warnings was disabled.

     Launched from root project folder with:
     $ pylint bot